StackVista/rancher-extension-stackstate/README.md

 | >= 2.9.0 < 2.10.0 | maintenance [1.x.x](https://github.com/StackVista/rancher-extension-stackstate/tree/v1.x.x) |
 | >= 2.10           | latest [2.x.x](https://github.com/StackVista/rancher-extension-stackstate/tree/main)        |

+## Preview / release process

+In order to preview your changes on a Rancher test server, you need to get comfortable with the idea that this requires "making a release".
+The extension uses an ideosyncratic release/preview process.
+While the code (UI and manifests) can be found in the different branches, they are packaged into helm charts by GitHub actions.
+And then made available in a Helm repository that is defined by the `gh-pages` branch.
+All this is (only) triggerred automagically when merging a PR into a release branch.

+To preview changes in a deployed Rancher:
+* Add [https://stackvista.github.io/rancher-extension-stackstate](https://stackvista.github.io/rancher-extension-stackstate) as a repository to the `local` cluster
+* Merge a PR with your changes and a suitable `changeset` into a release branch (see below for details)
+* Install the release that's been created on the extension helm repository

+If you find out that some changes need to be made, by far the easiest thing to do is just create a new release.
+This will push the patch number up quickly, but at least will preserve your sanity.

+When you are satisfied with the changes, it can be published to the "ui plugin charts" repository - the public helm repository maintained by the Rancher team.

 ## Provisioning a rancher environment for testing against suse observability

 Here is the [comprehensive guide](https://gitlab.com/stackvista/platform/ci-deployment/-/tree/main/rancher-k3s) to provision a Rancher environment for testing against SUSE Observability.